kaushalvivek/elastic-scraper/README.md

 - the logging service constantly polls for logs and stores them / pushes them to a monitoring tool

 ## Deployment Approach

+All the services are dockerized, and a bare-bones docker-compose has been provided for deployment.
+The easiest way to deploy this tool is to `docker-compose up` on a server, after making suitable modifications to the `docker-compose` file, providing suitable scaling for the different services and an environment file.

+But I recommend deploying each service individually on an elastic deployment service provider, like AWS ECS.
+Auto-scaling and monitoring services would be much easier.
+Workflows can be cerated for this repository to directly push docker images of different services to AWS, from where, highly scalable deployments on ECS can be automated (ideally) after testing.

 ## Future Extensions